 Fraser (pictured), Shreeja, Amy and Mark have written accounts of their experiences of King's Engineering, including freshers' week, the course and supervisions, lab work, exams, King's Engineers and the wider college community, and the application process.
 These accounts are well worth reading to get a sense of what studying Engineering at King's is really like.

 Fellows in Engineering

 Nick Atkins (Director of Studies) is interested in the flow and heat transfer within the internal or secondary air systems of both aero propulsion and energy based gas turbines.

-Timothy Flack (Director of Studies) is in the Electrical Group in the Electrical Engineering Division and works particularly on electric machines and drives, and on numerical simulation of electromagnetic fields.
+Timothy Flack is in the Electrical Group in the Electrical Engineering Division and works particularly on electric machines and drives, and on numerical simulation of electromagnetic fields.

-Cesare Hall is a University Lecturer in Turbomachinery.
+Cesare Hall (Director of Studies) is a University Lecturer in Turbomachinery.
 He is currently researching an aeroplane engine that uses less fuel and therefore emits less CO2.
-You can read more about this on the current research page.

-Cam Middleton is a Senior Lecturer in Structural Engineering.
+Cam Middleton (Director of Studies) is a Senior Lecturer in Structural Engineering.
 His specialism is bridge engineering, particularly yield-line analysis and reliability analysis of bridges.